servalproject/serval-dna/INSTALL.md

 Optional:

- * Java compiler and SDK
+ * Java compiler and SDK 1.6.0 or later
  * ALSA sound library and headers (present on Linux, not on Android)

 Test dependencies: